mspegagne/Ultimate-TOEIC/README.md

 # Ultimate-TOEIC
-CLI Programm to work the grammar part of the TOEIC test
+CLI Program to work the grammar part of the TOEIC test